roqua/documentation/content/v1/sso.md

 There are multiple ways to automatically log a browser session into RoQua: as a patient, as a medical professional, as an admin.
 Several ways have a SSO option.

-## [Dossiers][]
+## [Log in as a professional][]

 To see the information for a given dossier.
+To be implemented by EPD vendors.

-## [Completing Questionnaires][]
+## [Log in to fill out questionnaires][]

-If there are questionnaires prepared, can directly log in to let the user complete them.
+If there are questionnaires prepared, this can directly log in to let the user complete them.
+Intended for patient portals.

-[Dossiers]: /developer/v1/sso/patient_dossier/
+[Log in as a professional]: /developer/v1/sso/patient_dossier/
-[Completing Questionnaires]: /developer/v1/sso/completing_questionnaires/
+[Log in to fill out questionnaires]: /developer/v1/sso/completing_questionnaires/